MariaLundgren/CO-OP-Game-Review/README.md

     - Underneath the game title all the reviews to that specific game title are presented.
 - Log In page
     - Navbar (described under navbar)
     - The log in page contains a field for filling in your username and password and a button to log in to your account as a registered user.
+    If the user inputs correct username and password of an existing user this brings the user to their profile page with the flash message "Welcome, username"shown.
+    If the user trys to log in with either the wrong password or username the flash message "Incorrect username and/or password" appears.
     - Footer (described under footer)
 - Register page
     - Navbar (described under navbar)